microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![ArcBox client VM bastion launch logon script](arcbox-client-bastion-desktop.png)

-6. Once the logon script execution is complete, click on **Hyper-V Manager** icon on the desktop to see nested SQL Server VMs setup for the labs.
+6. Once the logon script execution is complete, click on the **Hyper-V Manager** icon on the desktop to see nested SQL Server VMs setup for the labs.

   ![ArcBox client VM bastion launch logon script](arcbox-client-bastion-logon-script-complete.png)